Seashore Trolley Museum: History

+Equipment

 Exhibits and features

-The main building at the museum, the Visitors Center, includes a ticket booth, a museum store with an extensive collection of rare and out-of-print books and DVDs as well as many toys and souvenirs, a snack bar, and an exhibit room with trolley and transit-related artifacts.
+The main building at the museum is the Visitors Center.
+It includes a ticket booth and a museum store.

 The trolleys that have been restored to operating condition are shown on display in three car barns.
 A restoration shop with an elevated observation gallery shows visitors how the vehicles are maintained and restored.
 Additional storage barns and tracks, which are not accessible to the general public, contain vehicles that are awaiting restoration.
-A few of the restored trolleys are operating on the demonstration line at one time.Restored trolleys are used on the museum's demonstration railway, which follows the route of the Atlantic Shore Line, a trolley line that ran on the current museum property and connected Kennebunkport to York Beach.
+A few of the restored trolleys are operating on the demonstration line at one time.

+Restored trolleys are used on the museum's demonstration railway, which follows the route of the Atlantic Shore Line, a trolley line that ran on the current museum property and connected Kennebunkport to York Beach.
 Since the line was abandoned in the 1920s, museum volunteers have rebuilt 1+1/2 mi from scratch.
 Seashore owns the right of way to Biddeford, which is about 5 mi from the Visitor Center.
 A demonstration route leads 1+1/2 mi to Talbott Park (which is a loop to turn around the trolleys) and back to the Visitor Center.

 The collection of trolley buses includes vehicles from all over the country, and the world, of which about twenty are in operating condition.
 Restoration on as many as six to seven cars is underway at all times.
 Discussions are under way to extend the trolley bus line and to rehabilitate the existing line.

 The museum holds many themed events throughout the operating season (May–December) including Pumpkin Patch Trolley, Daniel Tiger Visits Seashore, appreciation days for several operating fleet trolleys in its collection, free children's story time for guests and the community, and special holiday rides in November and December.
 The exhibit room may be rented for parties, gatherings, meetings or family reunions.

+A new building to house the museum's model railroad layout opened in May 2024 and transitioned to year-round operation in early 2025.
+Presented in HO scale and based on the Maine Central Railroad, the original layout was donated to the museum in 2020 by a couple from Jonesport, Maine.